 Adolescent Assessment Unit (AAU)

 The Psychology Practicum offered by CHA’s Adolescent Assessment Unit provides experience in assessment of and psychotherapeutic intervention with acutely distressed teenagers, ages 13 to 19, in an inpatient setting.
 Diagnoses of patients on the unit include psychoses, affective disorders, anxiety disorders, and trauma-spectrum illnesses.
 The training experience occurs in the context of multidisciplinary care involving psychiatry, psychology, social work, nursing, occupational therapy and other forms of intervention.
-Clinical interventions include extended evaluation, individual psychosocially-oriented treatment, family meetings, CBT/DBT group therapy, and psychological testing.
+Clinical interventions include individual treatment, family therapy and parent guidance, CBT/DBT group therapy, and psychological testing.
 Trainees also develop skills in the negotiation of complex social systems (e.g., schools, social service agencies) that interface in the lives of adolescents.
-Team meetings and case conferences enhance understanding of the diagnosis and stabilization process with these acutely distressed patients.
+Supervision, team meetings and case conferences enhance understanding of the diagnosis, assessment, and stabilization process with these acutely distressed patients.
 For more information on this practicum, click here.

 Child Assessment Unit (CAU)

-The Psychology Practicum offered by CHA’s Child Assessment Unit provides experience in assessment of and psychotherapeutic intervention with acutely distressed children, ages 3 to 12, in an inpatient setting.
-Diagnoses of patients on the unit include psychoses, affective disorders, anxiety disorders, and trauma-spectrum illnesses.
+The Psychology Practicum offered by CHA’s Child Assessment Unit provides experience in assessment of and psychotherapeutic intervention with acutely distressed children, ages three to twelve, in an inpatient setting.
+Diagnoses of patients on the unit include Post-Traumatic Stress, attachment, affective, anxiety, autism spectrum and psychotic disorders.
 The training experience occurs in the context of multidisciplinary care involving psychiatry, psychology, social work, nursing, occupational therapy and other forms of intervention.
-Clinical interventions include extended evaluation, individual psychosocially oriented treatment, play therapy assessment, family meetings, group therapy, and psychological testing.
+Clinical interventions include individual treatment, play therapy assessment, family therapy and parent guidance, group therapy, and psychological testing.
 Trainees also develop skills in the negotiation of complex social systems (e.g., schools, social service agencies) that interface in the lives of children.
-Team meetings and case conferences enhance understanding of the diagnosis and stabilization process with these acutely distressed patients.
+Supervision, team meetings and case conferences enhance understanding of the diagnosis, assessment, and stabilization process with these acutely distressed patients.
 For more information on this practicum, click here.

 Latino Mental Health Clinic

-The Latino Mental Health Clinic provides a full range of outpatient services to Spanish-speaking persons, including evaluations, psychological testing, and individual, group, child/adolescent, couples, and family therapy.
+The Latino Mental Health Clinic provides a full range of outpatient services to Spanish-speaking persons, including evaluations, psychological testing, and individual, group, couples, and family therapy.
 The community is comprised of persons who emigrated from Central and South American Countries, and from the Caribbean.
-Many patients have been traumatized.
-Trainees work as part of a multidisciplinary team and conduct initial evaluations and individual psychotherapy.
-Group therapy offerings are in development and the trainee may possibly be able to co-lead a group.
-The examination of cross-cultural issues is an ongoing part of the training.
+Staff and trainees working in the Latino Mental Health Clinic are fluent in Spanish.
+At the CHA Windsor Street Health Center, the Latino Mental Health trainee gains experience in conducting initial evaluations and individual psychotherapy, utilizing a culturally relevant, integrative (psychodynamic and cognitive-behavioral) approach in treating adults who suffer from a broad range of psychiatric disorders including depressive and anxiety disorders (often including Post-Traumatic Stress Disorder and other trauma-related conditions), as well as psychotic and personality disorders.
+Trainees work as part of a multidisciplinary team where cross-cultural issues are regularly examined.
+Group therapy offerings are in development and the trainee may possibly have the opportunity to co-lead a group.
+The trainee attends team meetings, seminars/tutorials, and individual supervision.
 Applicants must be fluent in Spanish.
 For more information on this practicum, click here.